Hong Kong is one of the easiest places in the world to start a business, especially when you know the steps to take.

 In Hong Kong, every company is legally required to have a local company secretary.

-This address must be a physical location where government notices and legal documents can be delivered, and where your company secretary can access these documents.
+This registered office address must be a physical location where government notices and legal documents can be delivered, and where your company secretary can access these documents.
 The purpose is for your company secretary to receive, keep, sign, or stamp these important documents before returning them to the relevant government authorities.
 PO boxes are not permitted.

 You can use a service provider that offers registered address services, along with mail scanning or forwarding.
 For example, Statrys provides a comprehensive company registration service that includes a company secretary, a registered address, and mail scanning and forwarding services.
 This ensures that your legal documents are securely handled and not lost.